Zhibin-Wu-19/Pathway-Assignments/README.md

 # Pathway-Assignments
-This is a practice of Computer Science course
+This is a practice of a Computer Science course.